The Best Putters for Women of 2025

 Permission given by PGA Tour Superstore

-The “fang” or “wing” style mallet putter is hugely popular on all major tours.
-Many manufacturers have their own take on this design, including Wilson's Infinite Bucktown putter.
-For $130 you really can’t go wrong with this purchase, especially if you’re curious what all of the fuss is about.
+For $130 you really can’t go wrong with the Wilson Bean Infinite putter, especially if you’re curious what all of the fuss is about.

-This putter has a dark matte finish, so the alignment lines pop and it reduces glare on sunny days.
-Its double-milled face is soft and our testers noted the Infinite Bucktown's performance from inside of 15-feet as much as anything else on this list.
-The counter-balanced grip is a nice touch, which helps provide a smooth, repeatable, and accurate stroke.
-We would like to see it available in some additional length options, but asking your local retailer to blow the grip off and snip an inch or two should be no problem.
+This putter has a dark matte anti-glare finish, so the alignment lines pop and it reduces glare on sunny days.
+Its double-milled face is soft and our testers noted the Infinite’s performance from inside of 15-feet as much as anything else on this list.

 Advertisement